 Current Research

-The understory plant community in forested ecosystems is comparatively less researched than the overstory tree community.
-However, the understory plant community often responds to changes in resources (light, nutrients, etc.) as a result of disturbance (e.g., spruce beetle outbreaks, fires, or glaciers) much quicker than the overstory community.
-Disturbances in forested ecosystems provide opportunities to understand how plant communities assemble, how (or if) the forest will regenerate, and how associated ecosystem services might be impacted.
-My research on understory plant community assembly takes place in multiple systems (southern Rocky Mountains & Glacier Bay National Park, AK) and utilizes plant functional traits to understand the potential mechanisms responsible for the response of plant communities.
+Disturbances provide exceptional opportunities to understand how ecosystems respond to change.
+I primarily investigate the response of forested ecosystems to disturbance through the lens of plant community assembly theory.
+The understory plant community often responds to changes in resources (light, nutrients, etc.) as a result of disturbance (e.g., spruce beetle outbreaks, fires, or glaciers) much quicker than the overstory community.
+Understanding how both overstory and understory forest plant communities respond to disturbance betters our understanding of ecological theory, how (or if) the forest will regenerate, and how associated ecosystem services might be impacted.
+My research on ecosystem response takes place in multiple systems (southern Rocky Mountains & Glacier Bay National Park, AK) and utilizes plant functional traits to understand the potential mechanisms responsible for patterns observed across forested ecosystems.

 CHANGING DISTURBANCE REGIMES

-Individual disturbance events undoubtedly impact plant communities.
-According to theory, plant communities should have functional traits reflective of the disturbance regimes that they evolved under.
-However, global climate change is altering the frequency, severity, and area of impact for many disturbance types creating novel disturbance conditions.
-For example, the effect of changed disturbance regimes may lead to disturbances events occurring in short intervals and interacting.
-These novel disturbance regimes in turn may alter the strength of filters for plant community assembly and lead to novel plant communities.
+According to theory, the species present on the landscape should have functional traits reflective of the disturbance regimes that they evolved under, promoting a degree of resiliency.
+However, global climate change is altering the frequency, severity, and area of impact for many disturbance types creating novel disturbance conditions that threaten the resilience of forested ecosystems.
+For example, the effect of changing disturbance regimes may lead to disturbance events occurring in short intervals and interacting, creating conditions outside the range of historic variability.
+These novel disturbance regimes in turn may override the resilience mechanisms of species leading to alternative states such as type conversation (forest to non-forest) or changes in species composition (lodgepole dominance to quaking aspen dominance).

 CONSERVATION AND MANAGEMENT IMPLICATIONS